The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 In most cases, the commission is divided based on a predefined split ratio that’s negotiated when an agent joins the brokerage.

-For example, if an agent on a 50/50 percentage split and 3% gross commission sells a $300,000 property, the total commission will be $9,000.
-The brokerage will collect $4,500 and the agent will earn $4,500.
+For example, if an agent on a 50/50 percentage split and 3% gross commission, sells real estate worth $300,000, the total commission will be $9,000.
+The broker will collect $4,500 and the agent will earn $4,500.

-According to the National Association of Realtors (NAR) 42% of real estate professionals have a traditional split commission structure.
+According to the National Association of Realtors (NAR), 42% of real estate professionals have a traditional split commission structure.

 How traditional commission splits motivate agents

-Real estate agents can renegotiate their commission splits in the future.
+Agents can renegotiate their commission splits in the future.
 This motivates agents to consistently do their best work so they have a solid sales track record.

 How to make commission splits even more effective